2004seraph/rogues/README.md

    - [ ] try vector-midpoint collsion detection
    - [ ] minify the game

-## Bugs:
+## Known Issues:
-  ### Game
+  ### Client
+    - [OPEN ] very rarely the game will not load on start.
+This is fixed by refreshing the page.
-    - [OPEN ] characters playing the exact same animation will both use the same animation progress, hence, will both iterate the animations progress.
+    - [OPEN ] characters playing the exact same move will both use the same animation progress, so both will perform the move animation twice as fast.
     - [OPEN ] very rarely players wont both load the same map in multiplayer if they both vote on different stages.
-    - [OPEN ] very rarely the game will just not load.
+    - [OPEN ] sometimes some moves are not registered by the server.
+    - [OPEN ] client side server-player sometimes does attacks for no reason.
+    - [OPEN ] damage desyncs during online versus matches.

-    - [FIXED] very rarely the character/stage select screen will fail in multiplayer, choices do not sync and the lobby stops; it is because clients aren't being left properly from rooms
+    - [FIXED] very rarely the character/stage select screen will fail in multiplayer, choices do not sync and the lobby stops; it is because clients aren't being left properly from rooms.
-    - [OPEN ] moves are dropped
-    - [OPEN ] client side server-player sometimes does attacks for no reason
-    - [OPEN ] Damage Desyncs

-  ### Commands
+  ### Server
-    - 'nuke' command does not log out authenticated sockets
+    - 'nuke' command does not log out authenticated sockets, leading to an inconsistent server state.